marcbperez/marcbperez.github.io-builder/src/index.md

 # Who am I

-It all started with 64K.
-I will never forget walking into my friend's basement and seeing his older brother's computer.
-386 machines were already on the market, I had used them and knew them well, but somehow the idea of playing with an old computer that offered nothing else than a manual and a shell appeared to be way more interesting.

-> I am a computer scientist and software engineer based in London.
-I build
-> high-quality full-stack applications, fault-tolerant service architectures,
-> embedded systems and state of the art websites, responsive experiences and
+I am a computer scientist and software engineer based in Barcelona.
+I build high-quality full-stack applications, fault-tolerant service architectures, embedded systems and state of the art websites, responsive experiences and mobile applications.
-> mobile applications.

-I was around 10 years old at that time and after that summer I decided that programming and solving problems were something I wanted to devote my life to.
-Interested in hiring me or learning a bit more?
-Take a look at the contact section and [get in touch][contact].
+You may want [get in touch][contact] or head to the [journal].

 # What I do